 by Tammy Goodson of Curlychics

-As the temperatures drop and the bitter cold creeps in, naturals are scampering to find the ultimate protective style.
+So it's March and considering there's still ice on the ground, naturals are scampering to find the ultimate protective style.
 But what if you are not a fan of protective styling?
 Can you still protect your hair without having your ends tucked away?
 Here a few tips:

 - Deep condition- Moisture Moisture Moisture *in my Jan Brady voice*.
 Weekly deep conditioning for at least 30 minutes helps to replenish loss moisture which is a necessity in caring for textured hair.